FAQs for Individuals and Families

 Is this the waiver redesign?

 Yes.
 This innovation is PART of the waiver redesign.
 During the waiver redesign process, we received feedback that improvements are needed in case management training and consistency and that this should be addressed separately from other waiver services.
-With these identified needs and available approaches, we have started an initiative known as Case Management Innovation.

 Will I still be able to choose my case manager and case management company?